AmirShkolnik/Cups-of-Joy/README.md

 replace app_name with the name of your primary Django app name; the folder where settings.py is located

 ## CI database
 - **Database Hosting:** The Code Institute (CI) database systems are employed to store and manage the application's data during development and deployment phases.

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
-- Click **Create New Instance** to start a new database.
-- Provide a name (this is commonly the name of the project: tribe).
-- Select the **Tiny Turtle (Free)** plan.
-- You can leave the **Tags** blank.
-- Select the **Region** and **Data Center** closest to you.
-- Once created, click on the new database name, where you can view the database URL and Password.
+For Code Institute students only.

 ## Cloudinary